 How Much Coffee Per Cup

-If you just don't have the time to learn and want a coffee maker that will do everything for you, we recommend taking a look at this list and consider buying a dual coffee maker.
+If you just don't have the time to learn and want a coffee maker that will do everything for you, we recommend taking a look at the list above and consider buying an automatic coffee maker with a built-in coffee grinder.
 However, if you are up for a challenge, want to learn more about coffee and would like to have fun brewing a cup of coffee, you'll want to keep reading.

 How Many Ounces in a Cup of Coffee